 Once you’ve found the international contractor you intend to work with, the next step is onboarding and paying them.
 This isn’t as easy as just sending a Paypal payment: Hiring contractors requires U.S. companies to understand local labor laws to ensure they aren’t misclassifying their talent.

 Paying international contractors comes with its own set of challenges.
 Some difficulties include needing a secure platform, fast payments, and abiding by international payment regulations.
-Companies that engage contractors with automated contractor payments can onboard and pay their contractors across markets with far more ease and peace of mind.

 Challenges and Risks With Overseas Payroll

 Paying international employees presents a number of challenges and risks, which is why it’s important to partner with a trusted EoR.

 Below are some global payroll challenges and risks when paying international employees:

 - Misclassifying workers

 As you can see, many of these risks revolve around compliance with local laws and employee protections.
 An EoR takes most of the guesswork out of the process of hiring and paying international employees so companies can focus on business operations.

 U.S. companies that expand internationally should hit the ground running without worrying about payroll for international employees.